 If your child is not eligible, an IEP will not be developed.
 Instead, information from the evaluation will be given to the principal of your child’s school.
 The principal can work with staff to help your child.

 Students must be eligible for one of the 13 disability classifications as defined by the New York State Education Department’s Regulations of the Commissioner of Education: Part 200.

-A student with both hearing and visual impairments, the combination of which causes severe communication and other developmental and educational needs that cannot be accommodated in special education programs only for students with deafness or students with blindness.
+A student with both severe hearing and vision loss.
+Communication and other developmental and educational needs are so unique that programs for students with deafness or with blindness cannot meet their needs.

 A student who exhibits one or more of the following characteristics over a long period of time and to a degree that adversely affects the student’s educational performance:

 - An inability to learn that cannot be explained by intellectual, sensory, or health factors

 - An inability to build or maintain satisfactory relationships with peers and teachers